0xriyadh/0xriyadh/README.md

 # About Me :
 I'm a young entrepreneur and a web developer.
-I'm currently working on the MERN stack.
+I'm currently working with the MERN stack.

 ## Reach me at - mahadihassanriyadh1@gmail.com